+For the year ended December 31, 2022, two donors accounted for 30% of the contributions and grant support and accounted for 66% of contributions and grants receivable.
 For the year ended December 31, 2021, two donors accounted for 25% of the contributions and grant support and 63% of contributions and grants receivable.

-For the year ended December 31, 2020, two donors accounted for 37% of the contributions and grant support and 75% of contributions and grants receivable.
 If a significant reduction in these donors should occur, it may have an effect on the Foundation's programs.